Haverty Furniture Companies (NYSE:HVT) Issues Quarterly Earnings Results, Beats Estimates By $0.31 EPS

-Haverty Furniture Companies (NYSE:HVT – Get Rating) posted its quarterly earnings data on Monday.
-The company reported $1.11 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.80 by $0.31, MarketWatch Earnings reports.
+Haverty Furniture Companies (NYSE:HVT – Get Rating) announced its quarterly earnings data on Monday.
+The company reported $1.11 earnings per share for the quarter, beating analysts’ consensus estimates of $0.80 by $0.31, MarketWatch Earnings reports.
 Haverty Furniture Companies had a return on equity of 32.80% and a net margin of 8.97%.
-During the same period in the prior year, the company posted $1.04 earnings per share.
+During the same period last year, the firm earned $1.04 EPS.

-The business also recently announced a quarterly dividend, which was paid on Friday, March 25th.
-Shareholders of record on Friday, March 11th were paid a $0.25 dividend.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 3.88%.
-The ex-dividend date was Thursday, March 10th.
-Haverty Furniture Companies’s dividend payout ratio (DPR) is presently 20.37%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, March 25th.
+Shareholders of record on Friday, March 11th were given a $0.25 dividend.
+The ex-dividend date of this dividend was Thursday, March 10th.
+This represents a $1.00 annualized dividend and a yield of 3.88%.
+Haverty Furniture Companies’s dividend payout ratio is presently 20.37%.

-Several research analysts recently commented on the company.
-Zacks Investment Research raised Haverty Furniture Companies from a “hold” rating to a “buy” rating and set a $30.00 price objective for the company in a research note on Monday, February 21st.
-StockNews.com assumed coverage on Haverty Furniture Companies in a research note on Thursday, March 31st.
-They issued a “buy” rating for the company.
+Several hedge funds and other institutional investors have recently modified their holdings of HVT.
+Millennium Management LLC grew its stake in shares of Haverty Furniture Companies by 130.6% during the 4th quarter.
+Millennium Management LLC now owns 442,736 shares of the company’s stock worth $13,534,000 after purchasing an additional 250,777 shares during the period.
+Goldman Sachs Group Inc. grew its stake in shares of Haverty Furniture Companies by 518.8% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 284,637 shares of the company’s stock worth $8,701,000 after purchasing an additional 238,640 shares during the period.
+BlackRock Inc. grew its stake in shares of Haverty Furniture Companies by 3.6% during the 4th quarter.
+BlackRock Inc. now owns 2,731,609 shares of the company’s stock worth $83,506,000 after purchasing an additional 94,980 shares during the period.
+Morgan Stanley grew its stake in shares of Haverty Furniture Companies by 57.5% during the 3rd quarter.
+Morgan Stanley now owns 200,588 shares of the company’s stock worth $6,761,000 after purchasing an additional 73,203 shares during the period.
+Finally, D. E. Shaw & Co.
+Inc. acquired a new stake in shares of Haverty Furniture Companies during the 4th quarter worth approximately $1,307,000.
+89.26% of the stock is currently owned by institutional investors and hedge funds.

 Haverty Furniture Companies, Inc operates as a specialty retailer of residential furniture and accessories in the United States.
 The company offers furniture merchandise under the Havertys brand name.
 It also provides custom upholstery products and eclectic looks; and mattress product lines under the Sealy, Stearns and Foster, Tempur-Pedic, and Serta names, as well as private label Skye name.